amanzi/ats/README.md

 Our [Documentation](https://amanzi.github.io/ats/) covers the input spec, and is motivated by a large suite of [Demos](https://github.com/amanzi/ats-demos).

 See also our [Wiki](https://github.com/amanzi/ats/wiki) and [Frequently Asked Questions](https://github.com/amanzi/ats/wiki/FAQs), or take our online [Short Course](https://github.com/amanzi/ats-short-course).

+Setting up watershed- and river basin-scale problems is frequently done through [Watershed Worfklow](https://environmental-modeling-workflows.github.io/watershed-workflow/), a workflow tool that downloads and adapts a wide variety of open data for this purpose.

 License and Copyright